MarjanMagharehi/Bookmarks-Manager/README.md

 we can update the database, while loading the webpage at the same time, and not having to kill the webpage and reload. (here we added http://twitter.com)

 I set up another database called bookmark_manager_test - aka the test database (to connect with the test files).

+As user, so that I may easily add bookmarks that I want I would like to have a button to add bookmarks